 - radar-based precipitation estimate - June 9/10 combined

 - radar-based precipitation estimate - June 11

 - radar-based precipitation estimate - June 9 - 11 combined

 A labeled-line, black-and-white Windows Metafile (wmf) version of the color map can be obtained by right-clicking on this link and choosing "Save Target As" or "Save Link As".
 This version of the map will be useful for insertion into documentation that requires inexpensive photo-reproduction.

 A list of the 270 data points used to generate the map is offered here.
-The values are x and y utm coordinates (NAD83, zone 15), followed by a 48-hour precipitation total (June 9 and 10) in inches.
+The values are x and y Universal Transverse Mercator (UTM) coordinates (NAD83, zone 15), followed by a 48-hour precipitation total (June 9 and 10) in inches.
 The data cover the entire state of Minnesota, but the vast majority of the entries are from northwestern and north central Minnesota.